 What are the treatment options for a Chiari malformation?

 At first, your doctor may recommend careful watching and medication to soothe the pain and headaches.
-However, surgery is the most effective way to alleviate the pain and minimize the risks of additional complications that arise from Chiari malformations and related conditions.
+However, decompression surgery may be the most effective way to alleviate the pain and minimize the risks of additional complications that arise from Chiari malformations and related conditions.
+Children who experience sleep issues, such as sleep apnea, may also need a sleep study to learn about potential other treatments.

 If necessary, the surgeon will also open the dura, the protective covering around the brain and spinal cord, to allow for more free space.
 A graft (replacement tissue) is used to expand the dura, similar to letting out the waistband on a pair of pants.